 Once you start an export, you will see a yellow status bar at the top of the export page.
 A download link will appear in this bar, which will turn green when the file is ready.
 You may log-out of the database during an export; when you log back in, the green bar will appear throughout the application.

 The 3 export types available for the search results.

-Excel (.xls) file is the most versatile export that includes images of structure and plots.
+Excel (.xls or .xlsx) file is the most versatile export that includes images of structure and plots.

 - Human-readable and understandable.